coxifred/PimpMyBeetle/README.md

 # pimpMyBeetle
-Just ad some electronics in your vw beetle
+Just add some electronics in your vw beetle